-Summary of The Negro Speaks of Rivers
+Explore The Negro Speaks of Rivers

 The poem begins with the speaker stating that he knows rivers very well.
 There are a few in particular he wants to share with the reader.
 All of them are among the largest and longest on the planet.
 They have also all played host to some of the most important historical events and civilizations on the planet.
-The speaker has seen humankind’s first moments alongside the Euphrates, participated in the building of the pyramids and listened to the Mississippi while Abraham Lincoln was sibling down it.
+The speaker has seen humankind’s first moments alongside the Euphrates, participated in the building of the pyramids, and listened to the Mississippi while Abraham Lincoln was sibling down it.

 The poem concludes with a repetition of the opening lines, making sure a reader is aware of the speaker’s deep connection to the bodies of water.

-Analysis of The Negro Speaks of Rivers
+The Negro Speaks of Rivers Analysis

 The starting line, “I’ve known rivers,” is used again at the beginning of the second line.
 It is not just any river he has known, but ones that are as “ancient as the world.”
-These bodies of water are vastly important to the history of earth.
+These bodies of water are vastly important to the history of the earth.
 They eventually came to be to humanity as well.
-The human element of the landscape is secondary to that which occurred before humans became the dominate species on the planet.
+The human element of the landscape is secondary to that which occurred before humans became the dominant species on the planet.
 This is emphasized by the statement that the water of the rivers is older than the,

 Flow of human blood in human veins.